 Steel Dynamics Earnings Preview

-Steel Dynamics (NAS: STLD) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings on Monday, Oct.
-17. Steel Dynamics, together with its subsidiaries, manufactures steel products and recycles metals.
+Investors braced for a bumpy ride ahead of Steel Dynamics' (NAS: STLD) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
+The company will unveil its latest earnings on Tuesday, Jan.
+24. Steel Dynamics, together with its subsidiaries, is a domestic manufacturer of steel products and metals recycler.

 What analysts say:

-- Buy, sell, or hold?: Analysts strongly back Steel Dynamics, with eight of 12 rating it a buy and the remainder rating it a hold.
+- Buy, sell, or hold?: Analysts strongly back Steel Dynamics, with 10 of 15 rating it a buy and the remainder rating it a hold.
 Analysts like Steel Dynamics better than competitor United States Steel overall.
-While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.
+Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 97.5% giving it an "outperform" rating.
-The community at large concurs with the All-Stars with 96.3% awarding it a rating of "outperform."
-Fools are gung-ho about Steel Dynamics and haven't been shy with their opinions lately, logging 275 posts in the past 30 days.
-Despite the majority sentiment in favor of Steel Dynamics, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are solidly backing the stock with 98.3% giving it an "outperform" rating.
+The community at large backs the All-Stars with 96.4% assigning it a rating of "outperform."
+Fools are bullish on Steel Dynamics and haven't been shy with their opinions lately, logging 281 posts in the past 30 days.
+Even with a robust four out of five stars, Steel Dynamics' CAPS rating falls a little short of the community's upbeat outlook.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.